mattpap/masters-thesis/sphinx/src/groebner.rst

 problem we are solving and we were just lucky in the previous case, where algebraic numbers were introduced at the very end.

-There is a method [Strzebonski1997computing]_ to avoid computing with algebraic numbers, which requires enlarging of the input polynomial system to :func:`groebner`.
+There is a method of [Strzebonski1997computing]_ to avoid computing with algebraic numbers, which requires enlarging of the input polynomial system to :func:`groebner`.
 Instead of substituting an algebraic number for a variable, we can instead substitute a *dummy* variable for it and add the minimal polynomial of the algebraic number to the system of equations.
 This way we have a simpler coefficient domain but a larger system we pass to the |groebner| basis algorithm.
-Currently this approach isn't implemented is SymPy although seems promising for future use.
+Currently this approach isn't implemented is |sympy| although seems promising for future use.

 Algebraic relations in invariant theory
 ---------------------------------------